-The Department expects that negative impacts on individuals, small businesses, businesses, and labor communities would be minimal to none.
-The owner and operator of an affected facility would likely incur savings or, in the worst case scenario, little-to-no cost to implement the requirements in proposed § 129.63a.
-Industrial cleaning solvents such as Stoddard solvent, mineral spirits, and most other common solvents provided by suppliers have vapor pressures well below the 8 mmHg at 68°F (20°C) limit specified in proposed § 129.63a(e).
-The owners and operators of potentially affected facilities such as automobile repair garages and metal parts manufacturing facilities, as well as other affected manufacturing facilities already using these materials would not likely need to make any changes to their industrial cleaning solvent materials.
+The Department expects that negative impacts on individuals, small businesses, businesses, and labor communities will be minimal to none.
+In fact, the owner and operator of an affected facility will likely incur savings or, in the worst-case scenario, little-to-no cost to implement the requirements in final-form § 129.63a.
+Industrial cleaning solvents such as Stoddard solvent, mineral spirits, and most other common solvents provided by suppliers have vapor pressures well below the 8 mmHg at 68°F (20°C) limit specified in final-form § 129.63a(e).
+The owners and operators of potentially affected facilities such as automobile repair garages and metal parts manufacturing facilities, as well as other affected manufacturing facilities already using these materials will likely not need to make any changes to their industrial cleaning solvent materials.
 The Department expects the regulated industry in this Commonwealth to realize cost savings because low-VOC content industrial cleaning solvent materials are readily available at a cost that is lower than the high-VOC content industrial cleaning solvent materials they replace as a result of similar requirements already in effect in neighboring states.

-Effects of the proposed revisions to §§ 121.1, 129.51, 129.73, 129.96, 129.97, 129.99, and 129.100
+Effects of the final-form revisions to §§ 121.1, 129.51, 129.73, 129.96, 129.97, 129.99, and 129.100

-The proposed revisions for §§ 121.1, 129.51, 129.73, 129.96, 129.97, 129.99, and 129.100 are clarifying amendments only and would not change the financial impact of these sections on affected persons or the regulated community.
-The benefits of these proposed revisions would be improved clarity, which would not have an adverse effect.
+The final-form revisions to §§ 121.1, 129.51, 129.73, 129.96, 129.97, 129.99, and 129.100 are clarifying amendments only and do not change the financial impact of these sections on affected persons or the regulated community.
+The benefit of these final-form revisions is improved clarity.